 A swaddle strap can be particularly helpful for babies who roll early but still have a strong startle reflex.
 This strap keeps the baby’s legs free whilst swaddling their arms.
 This is also a great option for swaddling in warmer weather.

-- The Baby Merlin’s Cotton Magic sleepsuit has a soft and breathable jersey cotton inner layer, a soft cotton outer layer and a layer of polyfil in between for just enough comfort.
-Also, available in cozy microfleece (Baby Merlin’s Microfleece Magic sleepsuit)
+- SUPREME COMFORT IN EVERY LAYER – The Baby Merlin’s Cotton Magic sleepsuit features a soft and breathable jersey cotton inner layer, a soft cotton outer layer, and a layer of polyfil in between for just enough comfort.
+Also available in cozy microfleece (Baby Merlin’s Microfleece Magic sleepsuit).

 Specifically designed to ease the transition from a swaddle, this product keeps your baby warm and snug.
 The clever double zip system keeps nighttime diaper changes stress-free.

 - Burt’s Bees Baby – Beekeeper Wearable Blanket